Entry-Level IT Job Salaries: A Closer Look at Compensation for 7 Common IT Careers

-Stop worrying and start searching.
-We used real-time job analysis software to examine more than 400,000 postings for entry-level tech jobs.1 This data helped us identify the top 10 tech jobs available for individuals with 0-2 years of experience.
+To help you in your research, we used real-time job analysis software to examine more than 334,000 job postings for entry-level tech jobs.1 This data helped us identify the seven most common positions available for individuals with two or fewer years of experience.

 1. Software developer